JoshSinyor/don8/README.md

 # don8

-_don8_ is an app designed to connect charities with people who can help them.
+_don8_ is a multi platform mobile app designed to connect charities with people who can help them.
 Post adverts with what your charity needs, and volunteers can see what you need, and where!
 We created _don8_ for our final project on the [Makers Academy](https://makers.tech/) course.

 ---